 - Routing: please fill in the appropriate routing order including your Faculty Mentor (if you are a student), department chair or unit director, and dean or equivalent to ensure the application is properly reviewed.

-The proposal must be submitted to the chair or unit director by October 1st or the next working day if this date falls on a weekend or holiday.
+The proposal must be submitted to the dean (or equivalent) by October 1 or the next working day if this date falls on a weekend or holiday.
 Faculty in their first year at UW-Eau Claire will receive priority for these funds.